 There is no magic prescription for ensuring that curriculum and delivery are always in sync.
 Writer intent, instructor style, and student ability are all considerations beyond the control of the respective stakeholders.
-One of the best ways for Social Studies curriculum writers to mitigate these factors is to develop performance tasks that enable teachers to better match content and pedagogy.
+One of the best ways for curriculum writers of Social Studies subjects to mitigate these factors is to develop performance tasks that enable teachers to better match content and pedagogy .

 1) Get Inventive!